IT21 - Lump Sum Payments (Redundancy/Retirement)

 - Further Information

-Generally speaking, all payments made by employers to employees and directors are regarded as "Pay" for tax purposes.
-Employers must operate PAYE on such payments unless they are exempt from tax or the Revenue Commissioners gives other instructions.
+In general, all payments made by employers to employees and directors are regarded as "Pay" for tax purposes and employers must operate PAYE on such payments.

 What lump sum payments on a redundancy or retirement are exempt from tax?